LayNaik1720/College-Management-System/README.md

 6. **Access the Application**
    - Open browser and navigate to `https://localhost:
+7.NOTE:
+create a mvc using dotnet new mvc (project name) and just copy the required files form the repo to the project

 ## Default Login Credentials

 ### Admin Account
 - **Email**: `admin@college.com`
 - **Password**: `Admin@123`

 ## Project Structure